Hanshu110/Support-Vector-Machine-SVM-/README.md

      - Split the data into training and testing sets.
      - Train the SVM classifier.
      - Evaluate the model's performance.
-     - Display a confusion matrix and ROC curve.
+     - Display a confusion matrix and ROC curve with health condition of the plant(healthy / diseased).

 #### Understanding SVM

 Support Vector Machines (SVMs) are supervised learning models used for classification and regression tasks.
 They work by finding the optimal hyperplane that separates data points of different classes in a high-dimensional space.
 SVMs are effective in high-dimensional spaces and are widely used for classification tasks due to their ability to model complex relationships citeturn0search13.

-In this project, SVMs are utilized to classify plant images into healthy or diseased categories based on extracted image features.
+In this project, SVMs are utilized to classify plant images into healthy or diseased categories based on extracted image features and predicts the condition of the plant.